-What food and drink brands can learn from celebrity personas
+Food and drink brands: learning from celebrity personas

 'Authentic consistency is key, whether celebrity or brand'